-A new approach in principle to finding cause - abandon starting with theories or possible causes.
+A new approach in principle to finding cause in problem solving - abandon starting with theories or possible reasons.
 Instead, start with the symptom facts and make deductions from these as to cause.
 Avoid generating a plethora of possibilities that can become unmanageable.
-Get to root cause much more quickly.
-I have recently retired from Rolls-Royce where I was described as R-R's global expert/investigation lead on root cause analysis.
+Get to why a problem is occurring much more quickly.
+I have recently retired from Rolls-Royce where I was described as R-R's global expert/investigation lead on problem investigation

 What I offer in terms of problem solving and root cause analysis is described below in a personal reference from Rolls-Royce.